permafrost-dev/stackup/README.md

 A single application to spin up your entire dev stack.

+## Feature Notes

+`StackUp` offers many features and advanced functionality.
+Here are some of the highlights:

+- Define tasks and run them with automation
+- Scriptable tasks and preconditions using javascript.
+- Run tasks on a cron schedule, i.e. running `php artisan schedule:run` once every minute.
+- Request cache to speed up remote file downloads.
+- Request gateway that acts as a firewall to prevent remote file access unless it's been explicitly allowed.
+- Share common configurations: include remote files from GitHub, S3, or any other URL.
+- Checksum validation of remotely included files.

 ## About

 `StackUp` is a scriptable tool for developers that automates the process of spinning up complicated development environments.
 It allows you to defines a series of steps that execute in order on startup and shutdown, as well as a list of server processes that should be started.
 Additionally, `StackUp` runs an event loop while the server processes are running, allowing you to run tasks on a cron schedule.